FabKaiz/gsap3-pen-reveal/README.md

 # Pen reveal animation using GSAP 3 and ScrollTrigger
 ScrollTrigger animation using javascript, GSAP and ScrollTriger by GreenSock.
-When you change slide it change the color of the page and animate the content and the navigation dot.

 ## Result : Not ready yet.